Subject Information Writing

 Pupils are taught to listen to others attentively with an increasing capacity to understand more complex information and ideas.
 Staff model grammatically correct, standard English in order that pupils confidently and accurately use spoken language to support and extend their learning across the curriculum through a wide range of opportunities.
 These include: retelling stories and poems; talk partners; drama and role play and class and school performances.

 School follows the Nelson handwriting scheme and pupils are encouraged to present their work to a high standard.
-Spelling in EYFS and KS1 is implemented through Sound Start Phonics for Letters and Sounds.
+Spelling in EYFS and KS1 is implemented through Little Wandle Letters and Sounds Revisited.
 Key Stage 2 follows the ‘Read, Write, Inc’ spelling scheme.
 Relevant spelling displays are on working walls in all classrooms.
 Within the teaching sequence of spelling rules, the teacher supports learning by helping pupils understand the relationship between word meaning and spelling.

 The writing curriculum is based on high quality texts, relating to the year group topic, or other curriculum work in order to establish continuity for the child.
 From Reception to Year Six, a clear sequence of writing lessons are planned which include regular assessment opportunities (Chance to Shine).
 These ensure that Writing lessons build on prior learning and further challenge the child to improve.
 Pupils firstly become familiar with the text and genre and become immersed in it through reading, discussion and drama/role play.
 Pupils are taught the sentence structures, vocabulary, punctuation, spelling and grammar objectives specific to the text type.
 Models are referred to as WAGOLLS (What A Good One Looks Like).
 These are displayed for children and used as editing tools to encourage independence.